Intrinsic Quantum Codes: Buckyball Codes

-This code is $S_3$ covariant where $S_3$ is the symmetric group on 3 letters.
+This code is covariant under $S_3$ (the symmetric group on $3$ letters, order $6$), again consistent with the finite logical symmetry required by the intrinsic Eastin--Knill theorem.

-Then via the Schur-Bootstrap, this corresponds to an extrinsic qubit code within the lowest non-trivial energy level of a buckyball that can \textit{correct} any first order error (whether it is rotational or a momentum kick).
-Any gate from $S_3$ can be implemented by rotations of the molecule.
+Via the Schur bootstrap, this yields an extrinsic qubit code within the lowest nontrivial energy level of the buckyball that \emph{corrects} any first-order error, whether rotational or a momentum kick.
+Any gate in $S_3$ is implementable by physical rotations of the molecule.

-\emph{Remarks.--} Although we have only demonstrated qubit and qutrit codes with distance $3$ and $2$ respectively, you can create codes of any dimension and with any distance (that can correct arbitrary order errors) by finding intrinsic codes within higher irreps (energy levels), for example $\irrep{21}$, $\irrep{25}$, $\irrep{31}$, etc.